alecvision/pinnify/README.md

 # pinnify
 A simple, templated script to create PINN-compatible compressed tarballs and metadata from an OS disk image.

+# Under new developement since v0.9.1
+##  All work up to (including) v0.9 Credit: sakaki

 ## Description